 Employees of AIC are eligible to become members of the Allstate 401(k) Savings Plan ("Allstate Plan").
-The Corporation's contributions are based on the Corporation's matching obligation and certain performance measures.
-The cost allocated to the Company for the Allstate Plan was \$5 million, \$4 million and \$4 million in 2018, 2017 and 2016, respectively.
+The Corporation's contributions are based on the Corporation's matching obligation.
+The cost allocated to the Company for the Allstate Plan was \$4 million, \$5 million and \$4 million in 2019, 2018 and 2017, respectively.